swalehmwadime/G00dlife-datascience/README.md

 Describe the dataset used in the project and provide download links if applicable.

 ## Contributing
+- Check [Contributing.md](https://github.com/swalehmwadime/G00dlife-datascience/blob/main/Contributing.md) for guidlines on how to contribute.<br>
-We welcome contributions!
+- We welcome contributions!
 If you find any issues or have suggestions, feel free to open an [issue](https://github.com/swalehmwadime/G00dlife-datascience/issues) or submit a [pull request](https://github.com/swalehmwadime/G00dlife-datascience/pulls). <br>
-Check [Contributing.md](https://github.com/swalehmwadime/G00dlife-datascience/blob/main/Contributing.md) for guidlines on how to contribute.

 ## License

 This project is licensed under the MIT-licence - see the [LICENSE.md](https://github.com/swalehmwadime/NLP-Beginners-guide/edit/main/LICENSE) file for details.